Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Introduction

 In this paper, we consider robust methods for causal inference using multiple instrumental variables, focusing on those that can be implemented using summarized data for uncorrelated candidate instruments.
-Although these robust methods have good theoretical properties, there are several issues particularly with the MR-Egger method, such as low power in realistic scenarios \cite{bowden2015median}.
-Additionally, the MR-Egger and median-based methods make different assumptions for consistent estimation of the causal effect.
-We seek to develop methods that provide reasonable estimates under the assumptions of either the MR-Egger or the median-based method.
+This is typical of an applied Mendelian randomization investigation; when the instrumental variable assumptions are in doubt, it is common to include one genetic variant from each gene region in the analysis.
+These variants will typically be independently distributed as predicted by Mendel's laws due to their physical separation.
+Although these robust methods have good theoretical properties, there are several issues particularly with the MR-Egger method, such as low power in realistic scenarios \cite{bowden2015median}, and the influence of outlying variants \cite{burgess2016egger}.

-In Section~\ref{sec:methods}, we describe the inverse-variance weighted method and review the existing literature on robust methods, in particular the median-based and MR-Egger methods.
-We introduce two extensions to these methods: robust regression, and penalization of weights.
-In Section~\ref{sec:simul}, we perform a simulation analysis to compare estimates from these robust methods with respect to bias and coverage properties when some of the candidate instruments do not satisfy the instrumental variable assumptions.
+In Section~\ref{sec:methods}, we introduce three extensions to existing instrumental variable methods: the use of robust regression, penalization of weights, and L1 penalization.
+In Section~\ref{sec:simul}, we perform a simulation analysis to compare estimates from various robust methods with respect to bias and coverage properties when some of the candidate instruments do not satisfy the instrumental variable assumptions.
 Parameters in the simulation analysis are chosen to reflect a typical Mendelian randomization investigation.
 In Section~\ref{sec:appliedex}, we show how these methods perform in an applied analysis of the causal effect of body mass index on the risk of schizophrenia.
 We conclude by discussing the results of this paper, and the potential for future developments (Section~\ref{sec:discuss}).